Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 My highlights:

-- Photos of some of the houses when first constructed – astonishing how much less cluttered the residential streets seem to be
+- Photos of some of the houses when first constructed.
+Note how much less cluttered the residential streets seem to be

-- His vision for the Karlsplatz area (never implemented)
+- Wagner’s vision for the Karlsplatz area (never implemented)

-- Drawings of wonderful buildings that never got built, like his designs for the Wien Museum and a Karlsplatz department store
+- Drawings of wonderful buildings that never got built, like designs for the Wien Museum and a department store

-Great as Wagner’s achievements were, you get the feeling he might have been a tad frustrated, based on the gap between his vision and what was actually done.
+Great as Wagner’s achievements were, you get the feeling he might have been a tad frustrated given the gap between his vision and what was actually done.
 Or maybe that’s just the fate of any architect and planner.

 Tickets & visitor tips